MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 When a segment is associated with a site:

 - The option to share with "Anyone with the link" is disabled.
 - The site and its content can be shared only with users whose segment matches that of the site.
-For example, a user in Sales can share only with other users in Sales, even if HR segment is also associated with the site.
+For example, if a site is associated with only HR, only users in the HR segment can access that site (even though HR is compatible with both Sales and Research).
 - New users can be added to the site as site members only if their segment matches that of the site.

 When a site has no segments associated: